Skip to main content

 Weekly Columns

 Our federal budget is a critical part of keeping our government functioning.
 It sets the boundaries and framework for how much money the federal government should spend on various federal programs and agencies.
 It is a fundamental measurement to help control spending and balance federal expenditures.
+However, for the past few years, the national debt has risen at an alarming rate.

 Issues:Economy & Small Business